Gray marmot: Sociality

 Gray marmots live in social groups called extended families with multiple individuals living in a burrow and several burrows forming a colony.
 The extended families usually consist of a pair of dominant adults and a few subordinate adults, yearling and babies.
 Gray marmots also have species specific alarm calls, which can be used to distinguish them from other species.
 When environmental conditions are harsh extended families are limited.
 When conditions are moderate to good the extended families become more complex.

 Hibernation

 Gray marmots live in harsh environments with snowfall limiting food for a significant amount of time.
 They have evolved a yearly pattern of hibernation, reproduction, growth and then fattening for the next hibernation.
 Gray marmots hibernate for 7–8 months starting in fall and emerging in May.
-Hibernation starts between August to October depending on the location of the population, and populations at lower altitude or on south facing slopes emerge sooner.
+Hibernation starts between August and October depending on the location of the population, and populations at lower altitude or on south facing slopes emerge sooner.